VAN-AD: Visual Masked Autoencoder with Normalizing Flow For Time Series Anomaly Detection: Experiments

 \subsection{Datasets}

 We evaluate VAN-AD on nine real-world datasets: CalIt2, CICIDS, DLR, GECCO, MSL, NYC, PUMP, PSM, and SWAN.
 These datasets are widely used in TSAD and cover a diverse range of application domains.
 Detailed dataset statistics are reported in Table \ref{tab:data}.
+All dataset normalization and train/test splits strictly follow the settings summarized in the TAB survey~\cite{qiu2025tab}.
+The same normalization strategy and data splits are applied to all baselines to ensure a fair comparison.